promptfoo/promptfoo/site/docs/providers/http.md

 tests:
   - vars:
-      model: 'gpt-4'
+      model: 'gpt-4o-mini'
       language: 'French'
 ```

 `body` can be a string or JSON object.
-If the body is a string, the `Content-type` header defaults to `text/plain` unless specified otherwise.
+If the body is a string, the `Content-Type` header defaults to `text/plain` unless specified otherwise.
 If the body is an object, then content type is automatically set to `application/json`.

 ### JSON Example